mbayatma/DesyTauAnalysesUL/BBHTT/README.md

 * [dnn_production_em.conf](https://github.com/DesyTau/DesyTauAnalysesUL/blob/bbHTT/BBHTT/test/dnn_production/dnn_production_em.conf)
 * [dnn_production_tt.conf](https://github.com/DesyTau/DesyTauAnalysesUL/blob/bbHTT/BBHTT/test/dnn_production/dnn_production_tt.conf)

-In config files you have to specify:
+In configuration files you have to specify
 * the name of the directory where synchtuples are located (parameter ```InputDir```),
 * the name of the directory were the BDT predictions (friend trees) are located (parameter ```FriendDir```),
 * and the name of the directory where DNN tuples will be stored (parameter ```OutputDir```)